 This was indicated by the use of such taxonomic groups as Phycomycetes, literally meaning ‘algal fungi’.
 This grouping, approximately synonymous with the loose term ‘lower fungi’, is no longer used because it includes taxa not now thought to be related to each other (chiefly Oomycota, Chytridiomycota, Zygomycota).

-Early systems of classification were based on morphological (macroscopic) similarity, but the invention of the light microscope revealed that structures such as fruit bodies which looked alike could be anatomically distinct and reproduce in fundamentally different ways, leading them to be classified apart.
+Early systems of classification were based on morphological (macroscopic) similarity, but the invention of the light microscope revealed that structures such as fruit bodies that looked alike could be anatomically distinct and reproduce in fundamentally different ways, leading them to be classified apart.

-Habitat & Characteristics: The majority of these are aquatic (e.g. Saprolegnia), some are amphibious (e.g. Phytophthora) and some terrestrial (e.g. Rhizopus).
+Habitat & Characteristics: The majority of these are aquatic (e.g. Saprolegnia), some are amphibious (e.g. Phytophthora), and some terrestrial (e.g. Rhizopus).

 - The somatic phase consists of either a unicellular thallus or a non-septate coenocytic mycelium.
 The septa usually remain suppressed in the actively growing stage.

 - Asexual reproduction takes place by sporangiospores and sometimes by conidia.
-The sporangiospores are motile (zoospores) in aquatic species and non-motile in the terrestrial species.
+The sporangiospores are motile (zoospores) in aquatic species and non-motile in terrestrial species.

-- The spore producing units are usually not grouped into a complex fructification.
+- The spore-producing units are usually not grouped into a complex fructification.

 - Sexual reproduction, when present, is either isogamous or heterogamous.